Verlio-H/URCL-LSP/README.md

 Thus, global configuration can be controlled via a lsp.txt file in the root directory.

+When a file is saved, the configuration is reloaded.

 A configuration file contains two types of lines.
+Lines may have leading or trailing whitespace.
+Lines starting with `#` are ignored.

 #### Feature Line
 A feature line allows one to enable or disable a language feature.
 These lines start with either a `-` or a `+`.
 Using a `-` will disable the feature and using a `+` will enable the feature.